syncthing/syncthing/dev/device-ids.rst

 Every device is identified by a device ID.
 The device ID is used for address resolution, authentication and authorization.
-The term "device ID" could interchangably have been "key ID" since the device ID is a direct property of the public key in use.
+The term "device ID" could interchangeably have been "key ID" since the device ID is a direct property of the public key in use.

 Keys